 - Censor Box: Parodied with Bino during "The Arc Specifically About Being Naked".

 - Chair Reveal: Those ferrets sure love showmanship, with a twirl of a tall-backed chair revealing the instiagtor of the big water balloon war.

 - Chained Heat: Zach and Jessica end up in a trap, both dirty, injured, and cold, so they snuggle for warmth.
-Que Keene showing up thinking he caught a griffon.
+Cue Keene showing up thinking he caught a gargoyle.

-- Chekhov's Gun: The last panel of this just seems to be a throwaway gag, involving the reactions of Peanut and Grape to seeing what Fido is up to with Sabrina.
-A year and a half later, it turns out it's not.
+- The last panel of this just seems to be a throwaway gag, involving the reactions of Peanut and Grape to seeing what Fido is up to with Sabrina.
+A year and a half later, it turns out it's not.]

 - Chronic Hero Syndrome: Sabrina is compelled to save any wayward animal she finds.

 - Cloudcuckoolander: Throwaway character Delusional Steve.